cloudify-examples/example-use-cases/openstack_commercial_case/bigip/README.md

-# F5 Big-IP on Azure
+# F5 Big-IP on OpenStack

 ## Prerequisites: